 - Neurological rehabilitation (stroke rehabilitation, spinal injuries)

-- Management of pre/post-natal related conditions (pelvic girdle pain, pubic symphysis pain, diastasis recti)
+- Management of pre/post-natal related conditions (pelvic girdle pain, pubic symphysis pain, diastasis recti) (find more info about pre-natal pilates here)

 Benefits of Pilates